gcc-14 bugs, pile 1

 all cases maintainers figured out the fix way before I got closer to the

-.
+culprit code in gcc.
 Maybe one day I’ll get there first :)

 Have fun!